Shyam-V-A/shyam-v-a.github.io/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+You'll first need to add a package that implements end-to-end testing capabilities to use this command.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Thanks for Future Ready Talent team, Microsoft, Future Skills Prime, Nasscom for providing me such a wonderful oppertunity.
+# Thanks to the Future Ready Talent team, Microsoft, Future Skills Prime, and Nasscom for providing me with such a wonderful opportunity.